mrdipeshashah/Big-Query-Google-Analytics-Tracking-Consent-Mode/README.md

 | **N/A** | 🛑 Null | 🛑 Null | **`null`** | **`null`** | **Critical Tracking Leakage:** The engine recorded tracking records, but the fields are entirely unassigned.
 Tags fired before the container received a programmatic default or update signal from the banner. |

 ## UNDERSTANDING THE PRIVACY_INFO FIELDS
+privacy_info fields in Big Query are split into 3:

 **analytics_storage**

 What it Means & Its Role - This field determines whether Google Analytics is legally allowed to store or read cookies on the user's browser to track their behavior, count visits, and measure page engagement.